cjwit/banjo_build/banjo_build.md

 ### Materials

 * **Wood:** Using two different kinds works well: one for the instrument itself and a second (very hard) wood for things like the fingerboard, peghead, tailpiece, and any contrasting decorations.
 I'll come back to this below.
 * **Skin for the head:** [Elderly Instruments](https://www.elderly.com) sells calf and goat skin heads.
-Get one that's a good deal bigger than your planned hoop so that you have something to grab on to when glung and tacking.
+Get one that's a good deal bigger than your planned hoop so that you have something to grab on to when gluing and tacking.
 The thin goat skin has worked well for me.
 [Jeff Menzies](https://www.facebook.com/jeff.menzies.39) prepares and sells his own down in Jamaica.
 They're more (usually $50 or so), but they look great.
 I've heard that they work beautifully, too, but I haven't tried them (yet).
 * **Tacks:** Apolstry tacks work well.
 They should be pretty heavy duty, have broad heads, and look good.
 Brass looks nice on wood, but that's a taste thing.
 * **Pegs:** Violin pegs work well.
 I've just ordered cheap sets from Amazon.
 Be sure that they are tapered and not "blanks," though.
 And remember that you need five, so two sets.
 **Strings:** [Aquila Nylgut nylon strings](https://aquilacorde.com/en/shop/modern-instrument-string-sets/timeless-banjo-minstrel-banjo-en/nylgut-banjo-and-minstrel-banjo/) work well for this kind of instrument.
 I've used the red series, the regular nylon, and the minstrel set.
 The reds have a texture to them that feels really nice, but it's preference.
 Using the minstrel set will put your banjo about a fourth below standard tuning.
-* **Scrap wood:** You'll need some for the bridge (pine works, or something left over), tailpiece, and heel cap (if you want one).
+* **Scrap wood:** You'll need some for the nut (hard maple works well, or you could use scrap from the fingerboard), bridge, tailpiece, and heel cap (if you want one).
+Fingerboard scraps look good for the tailpiece and heel cap.
+You could also use them for the nut, if they're good and hard.
+1/4" thick would do well.
+For the bridge, pine works for nylon strings, but maple is more common.
+It's also common to cap maple with something harder.
+(Maybe more fingerboard scrap?)
 * **Fishing line:** There are a few ways to connect a tail piece to the dowel.
 Thick (heavy guage) fishing line is one of them.

 ### Some optional details

 * **Wood or synthetic veneers:** These give that pinstripe look between different types of wood.
-[LMII sells them.](https://www.lmii.com/148-veneers) Putting them around a "stripe" of the wood you use for a fretboard gives strength and some good detail.
+[LMII sells them.](https://www.lmii.com/148-veneers) Putting them around a "stripe" of the wood you use for a fingerboard gives strength and some good detail.
 You can see it in the photo below.
 * **Stain:** Some people like the look of a stained head.
 Check out [Romero Banjos](http://www.romerobanjos.com) for some beautiful examples.
 I used a gel stain from General Finishes when doing this.
 You can also stain the wood, but that's less common.
 * **Brass position markers:** You can see these in the photo of the back of the neck on the cherry banjo here.
 They are just holes drilled into the neck at various fret locations and filled with small pieces of a brass rod.
 [OnlineMetals.com](https://www.onlinemetals.com/) sells, well, metals online.
 They have a warehouse in nearby Toledo (among others) where you can pick up an order.
 They also ship.
 * **Flush frets and frets:** Installing frets involves some extra steps and tools.
-There are plenty of videos on how to do it, but the main thing is that you need to keep an eye on when you complete each step so that you can ensure paraellel lines and even frets.
+There are plenty of videos on how to do it, but the main thing is that you need to keep an eye on when you complete each step so that you can ensure parallel lines and even frets.
 This build is fretless.

 <a href="images/cherry_neck_back.jpg">
     <img src="images/cherry_neck_back_low_sm.jpg" class="img-responsive" alt="Cherry neck">